JhonnathaMonteiro/ppgi-mestrado-p2/BNP-GC-CPLEX/README.md

 ```shell
 $ make <instance>
 ```
-Were <instance> can be any instance name in data folder.
+Were instance can be any instance name in data folder:
 ```shell
 $ make IN02_120_150u
 ```